abelsj60/lexical-401/lined-code-node/v1/README.md

     Line of code (<div />)
       Text/code (<span />)
 ```
 This is unusual.
-The official `CodeNode` is highlighted by transforms and has a different internal structure:
+The official `CodeNode` is highlighted with "transforms" and uses a different internal structure:

 ```
 Root (<div />)